 According to Cindy herself, "The life of music is bigger than all of us."

 While on tour with Carlos Santana (who was also Blackman's boyfriend) in July 2010, Cindy received a proposal - on stage - from the Latin rock legend.
-She accepted, and the two are engaged.
+She accepted, and the two are married.